 With its beautiful construction, a very neat finish, its 10 kilograms and its dimensions almost identical to minimoog (37 keys against 44), this synth is a device that is pleasant to use.
 Orders are not miniaturized.
 The keyboard with 37 normal keys is sensitive to velocity and aftertouch.
 All the jacks are 1/4", even the headphone jack.
 The stereo output is balanced.
 Good.
 The only tasks on the board are the disappearance of the switch "A440" for tuning and external power which seems cheap for some users.
 Between us, I prefer to see far away from my audio devices this AC adapter — switched-mode power supply — which generates relatively high electromagnetic noise.
 If it were integrated into the audio equipment, I think the induced noise would not be neutral.
 There is no program/patch memory.
 Behringer Poly D does not transmit the position of potentiometers and other switches via MIDI CC.
 It does not recognize incoming MIDI CC.
 The Poly D sounds minimoog. it's not a Polymoog, it's not the same technology.
 The four VCOs open up a new space, a sound universe.
 The UNI or POLY mode are very interesting from a musical point of view and search for ambiances, noises, drones.

-If the compact size of the Behringer Model D pleased some musicians, for others it was rather a brake, see prohibitive.
+If the compact size of the Behringer Model D pleased some musicians, for others it was rather a brake, or even disqualifying.
 By offering the Poly D, Behringer meets the expectations of those who want an analog synth with a keyboard with keys full size, buttons generously distributed on the control panel, and real wood cheeks made from tree wood.
 It looks like a real vintage synth.
 If in addition the Poly D has the sound, the sound of its model MOOG, it's even better.
 There are no presets, no configuration memory.
 I remind you.
 Everything is programmed by hand, by re-reading Recall notes or by calling on your memory (the one in your head).

 The minimoog is a reference in the world of Electro music, but also Rock, Pop, Progressive, Symphonic Rock, Jazz, Fusion, R&B, Soul, Trip-Hop, Rap, Funk, even Variety, and so on, practically all musical genres. it's or was used, in disorder, by Pink Floyd, Krafwerk, Peter Bardens, Gary Numan, Klaus Schulze, Herbie Hancock, Manfred Mann, Patrick Moraz, Frank Zappa, Jean-Philippe Goude, Vince Clarke, Tim Blake, Radiohead, Depeche Mode, Moby, The Chemical Brothers, The Crystal method, Air, Daft Punk, Dr Dre… Impossible to name all the musicians who have used the minimoog.
 Note the memorable minimoog bass in Thriller by Rod Temperton (singer Michael Jackson), without missing the rock opera Journey to the Center of the Earth and Art-Rock The Six Wives Of Henry VIII by Rick Wakeman, as well as the classic Pictures at an Exhibition by Emerson, Lake & Palmer (ELP) and Switched on Bach by Walter/Wendy Carlos (Modular Moog used).
 Yes I know, it's old all that !
 Robert Moog has inspired many designers and manufacturers with this minimoog, the most iconic synth in the world.